Our Music Teachers

 Below, find a listing of our music teachers, and the instruments that they teach.
 Learn more about our music lessons here!

-Bill is a graduate of Lyman Hall High School where he played under the direction of Dr. Otto.
-He also studied at the Berklee College of Music under Joe Viola.
+Bill is a graduate of Lyman Hall High School where he played under the direction of world renowned composer, performer, teacher, and conductor, Dr. Richard A. Otto.
+He also studied at the Berklee College of Music under Joe Viola, the Summer Jazz Program at Choate Rosemary Hall, and also studied with the famous jazz artist Jackie McLean.
 Bill performed with the Choate Summer Jazz Program under Phil Wilson and has over 40 years of professional experience performing on the saxophone with numerous local and national acts.
-He also studied with the famous jazz artist Jackie McLean.
-He currently is an active member of the Augusta Curtis Concert Band, and has been since 2005.
+Bill has been teaching at JC Music for over 25 years.
+He has taught many students, a number of whom have gone on to pursue music in college or passed auditions for All State and Regional Music Festivals.
+Bill has been an active saxophone artist with the Augusta Curtis Concert Band since 2005.

 Brian Chrzanowski (Piano/Trumpet)